Furnace repair leaking water

 How do I know if my furnace is leaking?

-Signs of a leaking furnace include water pooling around the unit, rust or corrosion, and musty odors.
+Signs of a leaking furnace include water pooling around the unit, visible leaks, or water damage to the surrounding area.

 Connect with certified professionals in your area